idrisr/hippoid-tex/README.md

 # LaTeX

 Custom latex package and class for doing my math things.
-I have no clue if this is a good of doing it.
+I have no clue if this is a good way of doing it.